peardox/display_pack_28/README.md

 Additionally you'll find display_pack_28 in libraries which is just a modified display_pack_2 corrected for the changed button pins etc

+Note that the drivers and libraries are included in the repo (from pimoroni-pico)

 For SDK 2.0.0

 Steps